Web Thrift Store: Partnerships

+Campaigns

-In 2013, WebThriftStore (in conjunction with select charity partners) announced a donation competition called #OneGoodThing to raise new item donations.[6]
+In 2013, WebThriftStore, in conjunction with select charity partners, announced a donation competition called #OneGoodThing to raise new item donations.[6]
 It also created a donation drive called #SpringCleanForACause for similar purposes to take place on March 20, 2015.
 Web Thrift Store released a mobile app called ThriftSNAP, which allows people to donate items quickly.
 The website runs an annual Valentine's Day event called "Donate Your Heartbreak", where people are encouraged to donate gifts from ex-lovers to charity.
 People who donate items such as these for this event are also invited to share stories related to the items through Web Thrift Store.
-WebThriftStore collaborated with animal-related charities including ASPCA, PETA, the Bark & Meow Foundation, Colonel Potter Cairn Rescue Network, Fidelco Guide Dog Foundation, Internet Miniature Pinscher Service, RedRover, and the Spay-Neuter Assistance Program in a “Coats for Canines” drive to encourage people to donate coats and sweaters to these charities for dogs in order to help them combat the cold.
+WebThriftStore collaborated with animal-related charities including ASPCA, PETA, the Bark & Meow Foundation, Colonel Potter Cairn Rescue Network, Fidelco Guide Dog Foundation, Internet Miniature Pinscher Service, RedRover, and the Spay-Neuter Assistance Program in a "Coats for Canines" drive to encourage people to donate coats and sweaters to these charities for dogs in order to help them combat the cold.
 New York Cares held a donation drive from June 20 to June 22, 2014, in conjunction with WebThriftStore and the taxi service Uber and its "UberRUSH" service.
 The collaboration was for the purpose of encouraging people to donate their possessions by having Uber drivers pick the things up.
 In November 2014, Web Thrift Store joined the Blackbaud Partner Network.